RBGeorgiev/javascript-practice/procedural-generation/README.md

 # Procedural map generation is JS

-Procedural map generation is vanilla JS
+A polygon tile-based seeded procedural map generation in vanilla JS.